:max_bytes(150000):strip_icc()/SPR-HOME-13-best-kitchen-sets-for-kids-3256105-recirc-3447ee2f20ec48218b73976039d11af1.jpg)

 Most kitchen sets for kids don’t come with a lot of accessories—usually just a few utensils, pots, or play food.
 You can find accessories that go with your kitchen set or purchase them from a different brand.
 Think about how much you want to spend on accessories, what kind of play food and tools your kids will enjoy, and how you plan to store them.

-Accessories are a must for Lamb.
+Accessories are a must for Eileen Lamb, mother of two and founder of The Autism Cafe.
 "Whether they come with the kitchen, or I have to curate them separately, accessories are also a must-have for any play kitchen.
 A nice range of kitchen items broadens the possibilities for play," she says.

 Interaction